 The attacks on command bunkers were not the only instances of preemption that morning either.
-Scattered reports from across the western half of the GDR spoke of further NATO air strikes against bridges spanning the Elbe river, fuel depots, and a small number of Frontal Aviation airbases.
+Reports from across the western half of the GDR told of other heavy NATO air strikes against bridges spanning the Elbe river, fuel depots, and a small number of Frontal Aviation airbases.

 Before boarding the helicopter in Stendal, the general had sent a coded message to the theater commander explaining the situation and requesting a temporary moratorium on future operations.
 Much to his surprise, there was an answer from CINC-West waiting for him when he touched down.
-CINC-West agreed to a two hour delay on all land operations scheduled to go off at 0600, but everything else would go off as planned.
-There was not enough time to delay the offensive air operations, and airmobile raids that had been planned to precede the ground offensive.
+He had agreed to a two hour delay on all land operations scheduled to go off at 0600, however, everything else would go off as planned.
+There was no time to delay the offensive air operations, and airmobile raids that had been planned to precede the ground offensive.
 In fact, some of those missions were already inbound to targets in West Germany.
-Snetkov argued that these operations should also be delayed, but CINC-West would not entertain the notion.
-His comrades in Frontal Aviation were going to be dealing with a lot soon, if they weren’t already.
+Snetkov argued briefly that these operations should also be delayed, but CINC-West would not entertain the notion.
+His comrades in Frontal Aviation were going to have their hands full soon enough.
 Their blow would fall shortly.

-Snetkov’s problems were more immediate and critical to the overall outcome of the war.
-Two, possibly three of his army group’s had been decapitated and were now without commanders, and battle staffs at a moment when their divisions were approaching inner-German border.
-His own battle staff was frantically contacting every one of 3rd Shock, 20th and 8th Guards Armies divisions to order them not to begin offensive operations until 0800.
-1st and 2nd Guards Armies commanders, alive and untouched by the devastation brought upon their comrades earlier, acknowledged the order from Wunsdorf and went about passing the word along.
-It took time, and unorthodox effort in some instances, but Snetkov’s staff succeeded in halting the subordinate units of the affected armies.
+Snetkov’s problems were more immediate and consequential to the overall outcome of the war.
+Three of his army groups had been decapitated and were now without effective leadership as their divisions approached the inner-German border.
+His own battle staff officers were frantically contacting every one of 3rd Shock, 20th and 8th Guards Armies divisions and ordering them not to begin offensive operations until 0800.
+It took some time, and unorthodox communications in some instances, but Snetkov’s staff succeeded in halting the subordinate units of the affected army groups.
 With that urgent task completed, Snetkov could worry about selecting new commanders for the affected army groups.

-For years, Soviet and Warsaw Pact air commanders had speculated about this very moment, should it become reality.
-Now that it was, the situation was far different than most of them had imagined.
-And tt was destined to get worse.
+Soviet and Warsaw Pact air commanders had prepared for this moment for years.
+Now that it was finally upon them, they discovered to their horror that situation was far different than most of them had expected.
+And it was going to get worse.

-The NATO air forces were ready and waiting as the first MiGs and Sukhois approached the border.
+NATO’s air forces were prepared, and waiting as the first MiGs and Sukhois approached the border.